hyzzd/nmt/README.md

 ```

 One of the important steps in training RNNs is gradient clipping.
 Here, we clip
 by the global norm.
-The max value, *max_gradient_norm*, is often set to a value
+The max value, `max_gradient_norm`, is often set to a value
 like 5 or 1.
 The last step is selecting the optimizer.
 The Adam optimizer is a
 common choice.
 We also select a learning rate.
-The value of *learning_rate*
+The value of `learning_rate`
-can is usually in the range 0.0001 to 0.001; and can be set to decrease as
+is usually in the range 0.0001 to 0.001; and can be set to decrease as
 training progresses.

 ``` python